laravel/nova-docs/4.0/resources/repeater-field.md

 	->asHasMany()
 ```

-Note that the `HasMany` preset requires each repeatable to specify the underlying model it represents by setting the `model` property on the `Repeatable`.
+The `HasMany` preset requires each repeatable to specify the underlying model it represents by setting the `model` property on the `Repeatable`.
 For example, a `LineItem` repeatable would need to specify the underlying `\App\Models\LineItem` model it represents:

 ```php
 class LineItem extends Repeatable